sinaru/cv-builder/README.md

 # CvBuilder

-*Build a beautiful CV from a text file.*
+*Build a beautiful CV PDF from a yaml text file.*

-Uses `wkhtmltopdf` to generate the PDF.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cv_builder`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

+This page `wkhtmltopdf` to generate the PDF.
+[See here](https://wkhtmltopdf.org/downloads.html) to install it.

 Add this line to your application's Gemfile: